Thomas Wörle: Bayern Munich (women)

 and 2016–17 UEFA Women's Champions League.
 Again, Bayern Munich finished the 2017–18 Women's Bundesliga in second place.
 They were also knocked–out in the first round of the 2017–18 UEFA Women's Champions League and lost in the final of the 2017–18 Women's DFB-Pokal.
 Bayern Munich finished again in second place in the Women's Bundesliga, got to the semi–finals in the 2018–19 UEFA Women's Champions League, and got to the quarter–finals of the 2017–18 Women's DFB-Pokal.

 SSV Ulm 1846

-Wörle started coaching SSV Ulm 1846 on 1 July 2021.
-Wörle guided Ulm to a second place finish in the 2021–22 edition of the Regionalliga Südwest.
-They were also knocked out of the DFB-Pokal by 1.
-FC Nürnberg and got to the final of the Württemberg Cup.
-In the 2022–23 season, Ulm won the Regionalliga Südwest, one point ahead of Steinbach Haiger, and won promotion to the 2023–24 3.
+Wörle was appointed head coach of SSV Ulm 1846 on 1 July 2021.
+In his first season, he guided the club to a second-place finish in the 2021–22 Regionalliga Südwest.
+Ulm were eliminated from the 2021–22 DFB-Pokal by 1.
+FC Nürnberg and reached the final of the Württemberg Cup.

+During the 2022–23 season, Ulm won the Regionalliga Südwest title, finishing one point ahead of TSV Steinbach Haiger, and secured promotion to the 2023–24 3.
 Liga.
-Ulm got to the round of 16 of the Württemberg Cup where they were knocked–out by Sport-Union Neckarsulm.
-In March 29025 he was sacked.
+In cup competition, the team reached the round of 16 of the Württemberg Cup before being eliminated by Sport-Union Neckarsulm.

+In the 2023–24 season, Wörle led Ulm to a second consecutive promotion, earning direct promotion to the 2.
+Bundesliga.
+However, the following campaign proved more difficult.
+In March 2025, the club parted ways with Wörle, with Ulm in 17th place on 19 points, four points adrift of both the relegation play-off position and safety.
+Under his successor, Robert Lechleiter, Ulm were ultimately relegated.

+Preußen Münster

+In May 2026, he was named head coach of Preußen Münster.